Ocean Mixing and Stirring

 PIs: M. A. Sundermeyer, J. R. Ledwell and E. A. Terray

-Grant Title: LIDAR Studies of Lateral Dispersion in the Seasonal Pycnocline
+Grant Title: Lidar Studies of Lateral Dispersion in the Seasonal Pycnocline

 Funding Agency: The National Science Foundation